ryanklewis12/Loan_Default_Prediction/README.md

 # Loan_Default_Prediction

-This porject seeks to use anonymized loan default data and machine learning to predict if a loan will default.
+This project seeks to use anonymized loan default data and machine learning to predict if a loan will default.

 ## 1. Problem Statement